 - Dry ingredients: the blueberries are also mixed with part of the sugar and some cornstarch, which will help make that wonderful syrup when it bakes.

-- Simply spoon mounds of the biscuit topping on top of the fruit layer.
+- Spoon mounds of the biscuit topping on top of the fruit layer.

 - Leave some space between them so the fruit can bubble up and the dough has space to fully bake.

-- A preheated oven is an important step, make sure you turn it on before you start assembling the dessert.
+- A preheated oven is an important step, make sure you turn it on before assembling the dessert.

 - Bake as directed in the recipe, until the top is golden and the juicy blueberries are bubbling.
 Check that the biscuit is fully baked before removing it from the oven.

-- Biscuit topping: this recipe is vintage and the top crust is made by rubbing the cold butter pieces with flour and sugar.
-As an alternative, you can also use melted butter for easier mixing, adding it barely warm together with the milk, as part of the wet ingredients.
+- Biscuit topping: this recipe is vintage, and the top crust is made by rubbing the cold butter pieces with flour and sugar.
+Alternatively, use melted butter for easier mixing, adding it barely warm with the milk as part of the wet ingredients.
 Make sure you leave space between the mounds.
 This will help the biscuit bake all the way through and the blueberry filling to bubble freely as it bakes.

-- Make ahead: you can make it a day ahead and keep it in the refrigerator, covered.
-Warm in a 350° oven before eating.
+- Make ahead: You can make it a day ahead and keep it covered in the refrigerator.
+Warm in a 350°F (180°C) oven before eating.
 This dessert can be frozen after it's baked.
-Also, blueberries can be kept year-round in the freezer and the topping comes together in ten minutes.
+Also, blueberries can be kept year-round in the freezer, and the topping comes together in ten minutes.
 So it's very easy to put together.

 - Crunchier topping: you can sprinkle an extra tablespoon of sugar on top of the dough before it goes into the oven to create an even crisper layer.

-- Variation: blueberries and lemon is a popular flavor combination, but you can also use orange, tangerine, add some ground cinnamon, and vanilla extract.
-Or try it with different fruits, such as blackberries or pitted cherries.
+- Variation: blueberries and lemon are a popular flavor combination, but you can also use orange or tangerine and add ground cinnamon and vanilla extract.
+Or try it with different fruits, such as blackberries or pitted cherries and make a mixed berry cobbler.

 Related recipes you might like: